gatsbyjs/gatsby/docs/blog/2018-06-08-gatsby-marketers-managers-agencies-teams/index.md

 Last week, I was on a long plane flight and decided to pay the $30 for in-flight wifi (yes, $30 for wifi.
 United- seriously?).
 It was a terrible connection and I couldn’t get any websites to load...except Gatsby.
 Gatsby loaded effortlessly and quickly while all other sites timed out.
 It was like a smooth magic carpet ride, flying from one page to the other.
 Amazing.

 So I’ve become a fan girl for Gatsby.
 It’s blazing-fast, secure, serverless, and lets me use the tools (CMS) that I already love.
-And this new one-page overview is great in positioning Gatsby to the marketer, manager, agency, or team.
+And this [new one-page overview]((/gatsby-one-pager.pdf) is great in positioning Gatsby to the marketer, manager, agency, or team.
 The overview is perfect for:

 - An agency or individual freelancer trying to help a client understand the benefits of this new technology
 - An engineering manager trying to help less-technical stakeholders such as marketers or senior leadership understand why choosing Gatsby makes sense
 - A developer who’s just launched a Gatsby website and coworkers are asking how you made it so fast and if you can do that for future projects

 Get a better understanding of what Gatsby can do for your website.
-Check it out: [insert link]
+[Check it out](/gatsby-one-pager.pdf)!